 - When oil is hot (it’s ready when you dip a chopstick in the oil and see bubbles around the chopstick), dredge the eggplant in potato/corn starch and remove excess.

 - Deep fry the eggplant until light golden brown.
 Transfer it to a wire rack or a paper towel.
 Work in batches and do not crowd the wok.
-When the eggplant is done, continue with the bell peppers and the chicken.
+When the eggplant is done, When the eggplant is done, dredge the bell peppers in potato/corn starch and deep fry, and repeat the same for the chicken.

 - Coat the eggplant, the bell pepper, and the chicken with the Nanban Sauce.